ISO 27001 Annex A 7.8 Equipment Siting And Protection

 Home / ISO 27001 Annex A Controls / ISO 27001 Annex A 7.8 Equipment Siting And Protection

-ISO 27001 Equipment Siting and Protection
+• What is ISO 27001 Equipment Siting And Protection

-What is ISO 27001 Annex A 7.8 Equipment Siting And Protection?
+What is ISO 27001 Annex A 7.8?

 ISO 27001 Annex A 7.8 Equipment Siting and Protection is an ISO 27001 control that looks to protect equipment by siting it securely and protecting it.

-The ISO 27001 standard defines Annex A 7.8 as:
+ISO 27001 Annex A 7.8 Definition

 Equipment should be sited securely and protected.